mikmart/themetoggle/README.md

 ## Inspiration

-If it wasn't for hearing Hao Zhu's talk at rstudio::conf(2019), this package would probably not exist.
-This package is basically just a slight generalization of one of [his example addins](https://github.com/hebrewseniorlife/addin_demo).
+If it wasn't for hearing Hao Zhu's talk at rstudio::conf(2019), this package would probably not exist: this is basically just a slight generalization of one of [his example addins](https://github.com/hebrewseniorlife/addin_demo).